mbfakourii/Online-Shop/README.md

 # Online shop
-Implementing an online shop using darts and flutter with the Redis database
+Implementing an online shop using dart and flutter with the Redis database
 </br>
 The language of this program is Persian.